swaroop2617/Wear-On-Admin/README.md

 # Admin Dashboard for E-commerce Application

-This is the admin frontend of my e-commerce project built using React and Vite.
-It allows admins to manage products and view basic customer analytics through a simple and responsive interface.
+This is the admin dashboard of my e-commerce project built using React and Vite.
+It provides a simple interface for managing products, orders, and viewing customer insights.

 Live Demo: http://wear-on-admin.vercel.app